shadman-kaif/Assembly-Crazy-Taxi-Game/README.md

 * Once crashed, a lose screen will appear automatically

-* Press KEY0 again to leave the lose screen and restart the game (your score is displayed on the HEX)
+* Press KEY0 again to leave the lose screen and restart the game (your score is displayed on the 7 seg HEX display)